 Anybody who identifies or is made aware of suspected or actual cases of malpractice/maladministration at any time must immediately notify BHSQ.
-For example this may be a learner, a member of staff at an approved centre or the main contact at the approved centre.
+For example, this may be a learner, a member of staff at an BHSQ Approved Centre or the main contact at the BHSQ Approved Centre.